jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

    ![This piece of content has 20 ratings with an average of 3](./images/content-with-test-ratings.png)

-This shouldn't be too surprising--you are using a web script to exercise the same behavior as the unit test, but at least this way you can log in to Share and see for yourself that the behavior works.
+This shouldn't be too surprising--you are using a web script to exercise the same behavior as the integration test, but at least this way you can log in to Share and see for yourself that the behavior works.

 Deploying the AMPs to your Alfresco server
 ==========================================

 When you are ready, you can deploy these AMPs to any Alfresco server.
-Both the repo project and the share project directories should have a directory called target.
+Both the platform-jar module and the share-jar module directories should have a directory called target.
 Maven puts the AMP there when you run `mvn install`.
 You can install those AMPs as you normally would.
 For example, if you installed Alfresco with the binary installer, you would: